Susan J Gaskin

 - Thomas Lavertu (Ph.D.
 2006), Differential diffusion in a turbulent jet, (co-supervised with Laurent B. Mydlarski, Mechanical Engineering, McGill University).

-- Experimental investigations of environmental hydraulics problems (turbulent jets and mixing) using laser-induced fluorescence (LIF) and particle image velocity (PIV) Experimental environmental hydraulics
+- Experimental environmental hydraulics: effect of ambient turbulence on turbulent jets, shallow flow mixing.
+Experimental investigations using laser-induced fluorescence (LIF) and particle image velocity (PIV)

-- Habitat restoration and sediment transport in rivers Habitat restoration and sediment transport in rivers
+- Habitat restoration and sediment transport and cohesive sediment erosion in rivers

 - Brace Associate Professor in Civil Engineering